-Public Wi-Fi has become invisible infrastructure — airports, hotels, cafés, train stations, conferences, coworking spaces, public transport.
-We connect by reflex, tick "I accept the terms", and check our emails.
-Yet what flows across these open networks has not changed in nature for a decade: it is still a shared, observable medium, sometimes actively manipulated by the operator or by someone else on the network.
-HTTPS helps, but does not close all leaks.
-The NCSC and EFF reiterate this in every publication, and the frequency of documented incidents (fake airport hotspots, captive portals injecting code, hotel sniffing) has not fallen between 2023 and 2026.
+Public Wi-Fi is now invisible plumbing - airports, hotels, cafés, train stations, conferences, coworking spaces, public transport.
+We connect on reflex, tick "I accept the terms", and check our emails.
+Yet what flows across these open networks has not changed in kind for a decade.
+It is still a shared medium that can be watched, and sometimes one the operator or another person on the network tampers with.
+HTTPS helps, but it does not close all leaks.
+The NCSC and EFF repeat this in every report, and the rate of logged incidents (fake airport hotspots, captive portals that inject code, hotel sniffing) has not fallen between 2023 and 2026.

-This guide explains precisely what a public Wi-Fi operator can see depending on your setup, the six technically documented attacks from 2025–2026 with real-world examples, why HTTPS alone is insufficient, and the exact role of a VPN — limits included.
-This is a topic where clarity matters more than dramatisation: the majority of users don't need military-grade OPSEC, just an understanding of what is observable and the means to close leaks with a correctly configured tool.
+This guide explains just what a public Wi-Fi operator can see based on your setup.
+It covers the six logged attacks from 2025–2026 with real-world examples, why HTTPS alone is not enough, and the exact role of a VPN - limits included.
+Here clarity matters more than drama.
+Most users don't need military-grade OPSEC, just a grasp of what can be seen and the means to close leaks with a well-set-up tool.

-To understand the risks, you first need to understand what happens technically between the moment your phone detects a network and the moment you receive the content of a web page.
-Four steps invisible to the user, observable or manipulable by anyone on the same network.
+To grasp the risks, first see what happens between the moment your phone spots a network and the moment you get the content of a web page.
+There are four steps.
+The user can't see them, but anyone on the same network can watch or tamper with them.

-Step 1 — Association and DHCP.
-When your device joins a network, it sends a DHCP broadcast request to obtain an IP address.
-The hotspot's DHCP server responds with a local IP (typically 192.168.x.x or 10.x.x.x), a subnet mask, a default gateway, and — critically — one or more DNS servers.
-At that precise moment, the hotspot operator decides which DNS server your OS will use to resolve every subsequent domain name.
-This is the first tracking entry point: an operator can impose their own DNS resolvers and log every query.
+Step 1 - Association and DHCP.
+When your device joins a network, it sends a DHCP broadcast request to get an IP address.
+The hotspot's DHCP server sends back a local IP (often 192.168.x.x or 10.x.x.x), a subnet mask, a default gateway, and - this is the key part - one or more DNS servers.
+At that exact moment, the hotspot operator decides which DNS server your OS will use to look up every later domain name.
+This is the first tracking entry point.
+An operator can force their own DNS resolvers and log every query.

-Step 2 — Captive portal and redirect.
-On most public Wi-Fi networks, your first HTTP packet is intercepted and redirected to a landing page ("click to accept terms", or email request).
-Technically, this is active traffic manipulation: the operator rewrites your request at layer 7.
-On well-configured captive portals, this is limited to the first session.
-On compromised or Evil Twin portals, it can continue after authentication — injecting JavaScript into visited HTTP pages, fingerprinting the browser, sometimes redirecting to fake login pages (bank, Google) to steal credentials.
-The captive portal is also the only moment when the connection exits in cleartext even if you have a VPN configured, because the tunnel is not yet established.
+Step 2 - Captive portal and redirect.
+On most public Wi-Fi networks, your first HTTP packet is caught and sent to a landing page ("click to accept terms", or an email request).
+In effect this is active traffic tampering: the operator rewrites your request at layer 7.
+On well-set-up captive portals, this is limited to the first session.
+On taken-over or Evil Twin portals, it can go on after login.
+It can inject JavaScript into HTTP pages you visit, fingerprint the browser, and sometimes send you to fake login pages (bank, Google) to steal logins.
+The captive portal is also the only moment the connection exits in clear text even if you have a VPN set up, because the tunnel is not up yet.

-Step 3 — DNS resolution.
-Every time you visit a site, your OS asks the configured DNS server: "what is the IP of netflix.com?"
-By default, this query travels in cleartext UDP on port 53.
-The hotspot operator therefore sees every domain consulted, timestamped to the second, sorted by device (via MAC address or assigned local IP).
-This is the densest data-leak channel of the session.
-The fix exists — DNS over HTTPS (DoH, RFC 8484) or DNS over TLS (DoT, RFC 7858) — but it is only enabled by default on a few recent operating systems and browsers.
+Step 3 - DNS lookup.
+Each time you visit a site, your OS asks the set DNS server: "what is the IP of netflix.com?"
+By default, this query travels in clear-text UDP on port 53.
+So the hotspot operator sees every domain you open, time-stamped to the second, sorted by device (via MAC address or the local IP it gave you).
+This is the richest data-leak channel of the session.
+The fix exists - DNS over HTTPS (DoH, RFC 8484) or DNS over TLS (DoT, RFC 7858) - but it is only on by default on a few recent operating systems and browsers.

-Step 4 — TCP/TLS connection and application traffic.
-For each resolved domain, your OS establishes a TCP connection to the target server's IP.
-If it's HTTPS, a TLS handshake follows: your browser sends a ClientHello message containing the target domain name in cleartext in the SNI (Server Name Indication, defined by RFC 6066) field.
-The SNI allows servers hosting multiple domains on the same IP to present the correct certificate — useful, but it means the operator sees the target domain before the session is even encrypted.
-Once the handshake is complete, the actual content is encrypted (AES-256-GCM or ChaCha20-Poly1305 in TLS 1.3 per RFC 8446) — but the operator already knows the destination IP, target domain, timing, and volume of each session.
+Step 4 - TCP/TLS link and app traffic.
+For each domain it looks up, your OS opens a TCP link to the target server's IP.
+If it's HTTPS, a TLS handshake follows.
+Your browser sends a ClientHello message that holds the target domain name in clear text in the SNI (Server Name Indication, set out in RFC 6066) field.
+The SNI lets servers that host many domains on the same IP show the right certificate - useful, but it means the operator sees the target domain before the session is even encrypted.
+Once the handshake is done, the content is encrypted (AES-256-GCM or ChaCha20-Poly1305 in TLS 1.3 per RFC 8446).
+But the operator already knows the destination IP, target domain, timing, and volume of each session.

-A textual OSI layer map of what's exposed: layer 2 (Ethernet/Wi-Fi) handles association and ARP broadcast — the ARP spoofing vector.
-Layer 3 (IP) exposes source and destination addresses in cleartext.
-Layer 4 (TCP/UDP) exposes ports — which indirectly reveal the application type.
+Here is a text map of the OSI layers and what each one exposes.
+Layer 2 (Ethernet/Wi-Fi) handles association and ARP broadcast - the ARP spoofing vector.
+Layer 3 (IP) exposes source and destination addresses in clear text.
+Layer 4 (TCP/UDP) exposes ports, which hint at the app type.
 Layers 5–7 (DNS, HTTP, TLS) expose metadata even when content is encrypted.
-A VPN operates between layer 3 and the operating system: it encapsulates all IP traffic in an encrypted tunnel to a remote server, hiding the upper layers from the local observer.
-It is the only generic countermeasure that covers all four steps at once.
+A VPN sits between layer 3 and the operating system.
+It wraps all IP traffic in an encrypted tunnel to a remote server, hiding the upper layers from the local watcher.
+It is the only broad defence that covers all four steps at once.

-A useful external reference for deeper reading: the Wikipedia Wi-Fi page details protocol versions (802.11n, ac, ax/Wi-Fi 6) and radio encryption modes (obsolete WEP, WPA2, WPA3) — not to be confused with application-layer encryption, which is a separate topic.
+A useful outside read: the Wikipedia Wi-Fi page lays out protocol versions (802.11n, ac, ax/Wi-Fi 6) and radio encryption modes (old WEP, WPA2, WPA3) - not to be mixed up with app-layer encryption, which is a separate topic.

-Here are the six technically reproducible attack vectors on public Wi-Fi, ranked by incident frequency observed in CERT and NCSC reports between 2024 and 2026.
-For each: the technique, what it targets, and a recent documented example.
+Here are the six attack vectors on public Wi-Fi you can reproduce, ranked by how often they appear in CERT and NCSC reports between 2024 and 2026.
+For each: the method, what it targets, and a recent logged example.

 Man-in-the-Middle (MITM)

-The attacker positions themselves logically between your device and the network gateway — either by compromising the hotspot router, or by impersonating the gateway via ARP spoofing (see below).
-They then see all unencrypted traffic and can attempt SSL stripping (forcing the browser to use HTTP instead of HTTPS on initial redirects).
-This is the generic scenario of which the other attacks are specific variants.
-The fix: systematic HTTPS (the HSTS preload list in modern browsers blocks SSL stripping on major domains) and a VPN tunnel that encrypts everything before the gateway.
-Documented case: compromise of Comcast Xfinity hotspots in March 2024, where an attacker injected crypto-mining JavaScript into the HTTP sessions of users — fixed by Comcast within days, but demonstrating operational feasibility.
+The attacker slips in between your device and the network gateway - either by taking over the hotspot router, or by posing as the gateway via ARP spoofing (see below).
+They then see all unencrypted traffic and can try SSL stripping (forcing the browser to use HTTP instead of HTTPS on the first redirects).
+This is the broad case, and the other attacks are specific forms of it.
+The fix: HTTPS everywhere (the HSTS preload list in modern browsers blocks SSL stripping on major domains) and a VPN tunnel that encrypts everything before the gateway.
+Logged case: a takeover of Comcast Xfinity hotspots in March 2024, where an attacker put crypto-mining JavaScript into users' HTTP sessions.
+Comcast fixed it within days, but it showed the attack works in practice.

 Evil Twin (rogue hotspot)

-The attacker creates a Wi-Fi access point with an SSID identical or very close to a legitimate network, with a stronger radio signal than the original.
-Your phone connects automatically if it has already remembered a similar SSID.
-The attacker then controls the entire connection — custom captive portal, full sniffing, payload injection.
-The fix: VPN active before connecting, visual SSID verification with staff on site, disabling automatic connection to open networks (iOS: Settings → Wi-Fi → Auto-Join Hotspot → Ask; Android: Settings → Network → Wi-Fi → Preferences → Auto-connect → Off for open networks).
-Documented case: Evil Twin campaign documented by Krebs on Security in 2024 across multiple Asian airports, with captive portals stealing Google and Microsoft 365 credentials — several thousand business accounts compromised before detection.
+The attacker sets up a Wi-Fi access point with an SSID that is the same as, or very close to, a real network, with a stronger radio signal than the original.
+Your phone joins it on its own if it has already saved a similar SSID.
+The attacker then controls the whole connection - a custom captive portal, full sniffing, payload injection.
+The fix: VPN on before you connect, an eyes-on SSID check with staff on site, and turning off auto-join for open networks (iOS: Settings → Wi-Fi → Auto-Join Hotspot → Ask; Android: Settings → Network → Wi-Fi → Preferences → Auto-connect → Off for open networks).
+Logged case: an Evil Twin campaign logged by Krebs on Security in 2024 across several Asian airports, with captive portals stealing Google and Microsoft 365 logins - several thousand business accounts hit before anyone caught it.
 See the Wikipedia Evil Twin page for the technical detail.

 Packet sniffing (Wireshark)

-The attacker uses Wireshark or an equivalent tool in monitor mode on their Wi-Fi card to capture all packets broadcast on the network.
-On a network with no radio encryption (an "open" network without WPA2/WPA3, still common in cafés and budget hotels), unencrypted content is readable as-is.
-On a WPA2 network with a shared password known to everyone (the typical situation for hotspots with a password displayed at the counter), any client can decrypt other clients' traffic after capturing the initial handshake — our WPA2 vs WPA3 Wi-Fi security guide explains why WPA3 closes this gap structurally via SAE/Dragonfly.
-The fix: never enter credentials on HTTP sites, verify the HTTPS padlock and HSTS, and use an active VPN that encrypts everything independently of radio-layer encryption.
-Documented case: public demonstration at DEF CON 2024 of a dump of Facebook and Instagram session cookies captured on the conference's own Wi-Fi — unsurprising, but instructive.
+The attacker uses Wireshark or a like tool in monitor mode on their Wi-Fi card to capture all packets sent on the network.
+On a network with no radio encryption (an "open" network without WPA2/WPA3, still common in cafés and budget hotels), unencrypted content can be read as-is.
+On a WPA2 network with a shared password that everyone knows (the usual case for hotspots with a password shown at the counter), any client can decode other clients' traffic after they grab the first handshake - our WPA2 vs WPA3 Wi-Fi security guide explains why WPA3 closes this gap at the root via SAE/Dragonfly.
+The fix: never enter logins on HTTP sites, check the HTTPS padlock and HSTS, and use an active VPN that encrypts everything no matter what the radio layer does.
+Logged case: a public demo at DEF CON 2024 of a dump of Facebook and Instagram session cookies grabbed on the conference's own Wi-Fi - no surprise, but it makes the point.

 ARP spoofing

-The attacker broadcasts ARP packets announcing that their MAC address corresponds to the gateway's IP.
-Other clients on the network update their local ARP tables and begin sending their traffic to the attacker, who forwards it (transparent MITM) to the real gateway after inspection.
-This is one of the simplest attacks to execute using tools like arpspoof or bettercap.
-The fix: client isolation segmentation (most professional hotspots enable this — each client can only communicate with the gateway), and a VPN that encrypts everything above the IP layer.
-Documented case: 2025 audit of European professional conference networks by a security firm, showing 30% of event-grade Wi-Fi networks tested were vulnerable to ARP spoofing without client isolation.
-See the Wikipedia ARP spoofing page for the precise mechanics.
+The attacker sends ARP packets that claim their MAC address maps to the gateway's IP.
+Other clients on the network update their local ARP tables and start sending their traffic to the attacker, who passes it on (a transparent MITM) to the real gateway after a look.
+This is one of the easiest attacks to run, with tools like arpspoof or bettercap.
+The fix: client isolation (most pro hotspots turn this on - each client can only talk to the gateway), and a VPN that encrypts everything above the IP layer.
+Logged case: a 2025 audit of European pro conference networks by a security firm, which found 30% of event-grade Wi-Fi networks tested were open to ARP spoofing without client isolation.
+See the Wikipedia ARP spoofing page for the exact mechanics.

 Session hijacking (cookie theft)

-Once an attacker has access to unencrypted traffic or sufficient TLS metadata, they can attempt to steal session cookies from visited sites.
-If a site uses HTTP for some assets, or if the Secure attribute is absent from the session cookie, the cookie travels in cleartext and can be replayed on another browser to open the victim's session without a password.
-The fix: HSTS preload on all critical domains (banking, email, social networks), Secure; HttpOnly; SameSite=Strict cookies, and a VPN that closes the leak when the site is misconfigured.
-Documented case: mass compromise of Twitch accounts in 2024 via session cookies captured on shared student Wi-Fi — Twitch has since reinforced session rotation.
+Once an attacker can reach unencrypted traffic or enough TLS metadata, they can try to steal session cookies from the sites you visit.
+If a site uses HTTP for some assets, or if the Secure attribute is missing from the session cookie, the cookie travels in clear text.
+It can be replayed on another browser to open the victim's session without a password.
+The fix: HSTS preload on all critical domains (banking, email, social networks), Secure; HttpOnly; SameSite=Strict cookies, and a VPN that closes the leak when the site is set up wrong.
+Logged case: a mass takeover of Twitch accounts in 2024 via session cookies grabbed on shared student Wi-Fi - Twitch has since tightened session rotation.

 Compromised captive portal

-The captive portal itself can be malicious — either from the outset (Evil Twin), or following a firmware compromise of the hotspot.
-It asks for Google, Microsoft, Facebook, or email credentials "to authenticate the user" and exfiltrates them.
-A subtler variant: it injects persistent JavaScript that continues to fingerprint your browser after the "successful connection".
-The fix: never enter professional credentials on a captive portal, only accept portals that require a simple click on "I accept the terms", and keep the VPN active even during the captive portal step (some modern VPN clients can handle captive portal authentication without breaking the tunnel).
-Documented case: phishing campaign via hotel captive portals in Asia in 2025, targeting Western business travellers to steal Microsoft 365 credentials.
+The captive portal itself can be hostile - either from the start (Evil Twin), or after a firmware takeover of the hotspot.
+It asks for Google, Microsoft, Facebook, or email logins "to verify the user" and then steals them.
+A sneakier form injects lasting JavaScript that keeps fingerprinting your browser after the "successful connection".
+The fix: never enter work logins on a captive portal, only accept portals that need a simple click on "I accept the terms", and keep the VPN on even during the captive portal step (some modern VPN clients can handle captive portal sign-in without breaking the tunnel).
+Logged case: a phishing campaign via hotel captive portals in Asia in 2025, aimed at Western business travellers to steal Microsoft 365 logins.

 Table: what the Wi-Fi operator sees depending on your setup

-The practical question: with each level of protection, what can the hotspot operator effectively observe?
-The table below summarises the five common scenarios as of May 2026, from most exposed to most protected.
-The columns correspond to the four most sensitive categories of information: the list of visited domains, the actual content of loaded pages, the real IP address of the device (i.e. user identification), and session cookies from consulted sites.
+The practical question: at each level of protection, what can the hotspot operator really see?
+The table below sums up the five common cases as of May 2026, from most exposed to most protected.
+The columns map the four most sensitive kinds of data: the list of domains you visit, the content of the pages you load, the real IP address of the device (that is, who you are), and session cookies from the sites you open.

 | Setup | Domains visited | Encrypted content | Real IP | Session cookies |